|Green Infrastructure Valuation Toolkit|

 What does the toolkit include?

-Calculator (View/download)This consists of a set of individual spreadsheet-based tools to assess the value of green assets or projects across a wide range of potential areas of benefit - such as climate change, health, or property values.
+Calculator (View/download version 1.5)This consists of a set of individual spreadsheet-based tools to assess the value of green assets or projects across a wide range of potential areas of benefit - such as climate change, health, or property values.
 Wherever possible results are given in monetary terms.

 These resources licensed under a Creative Commons Attribution-NonCommercial 3.0 Unported License.